AIMS-Ghana/python-course/_days/03_plotting.md

 ## Task: Draw Geometric Figures, Plot Properties

 Using the shapes for which you implemented geometric formulae, create functions that draw those shapes using turtles.
+We will be adding plotting for solids later, but if you wish to start now, [start here](http://matplotlib.org/mpl_toolkits/mplot3d/tutorial.html).

 Also create functions which will plot curves for their properties by varying one dimension.